Huntington County, Indiana

-Huntington County is a county in the U.S. state of Indiana.
-According to the 2020 United States Census, the population was 36,662.
+Huntington County is a county in the northeastern central part of the U.S. state of Indiana.
+According to the 2020 United States census, the population was 36,662.
 The county seat (and only city) is Huntington.
 Huntington County comprises the Huntington, Indiana micropolitan statistical area and is included in the Fort Wayne–Huntington–Auburn Combined Statistical Area.

 History

 Huntington County was organized from the previously unorganized Indiana Territory and lands gained by the Adams New Purchase of 1818.
-The county's creation was authorized by an act of the Indiana state legislature dated 2 February 1832.
-Organization of the county's governing structure began on 5 May 1834.
+The county's creation was authorized by an act of the Indiana state legislature dated February 2, 1832.
+Organization of the county's governing structure began on May 5, 1834.
 The first non–Native American settlers in what has since become Huntington County were a group of 29 farm families from Connecticut who arrived in the early 1830s.
 These were "Yankee" settlers, meaning they were descended from the English Puritans who settled New England in the colonial era.
 These settlers were able to get to what has since become Huntington County due to the construction of the Wabash and Erie Canal, which was a shipping canal that connected the Great Lakes to the Ohio River by way of a manmade waterway.
 When they arrived in what has since become Huntington County, the settlers from Connecticut found dense virgin forest and wild prairie.
 The original 29 "Yankee" families from Connecticut laid out roads; built a post office; established post routes; and built a town hall, a church, and a schoolhouse from the trees in the area that they cut down.
 The county was named for Samuel Huntington, who signed the Declaration of Independence and the Articles of Confederation.
 He was also president of the Continental Congress under the Articles of Confederation.